OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/index.md

     padding-left: 20px;
     padding-right: 20px;
     ">
-<strong>NOTE</strong>: When the beta period officially ends, you will no longer be able to use your OpenVidu Pro cluster with mediasoup beta support.
-We will notify through all our official channels before suspending the beta, which will result in the automatic shutdown of any OpenVidu Enterprise cluster running with mediasoup.

-A final release version of OpenVidu Enterprise edition will replace this beta version.
+<strong>NOTE</strong>: When the beta period officially ends, you will no longer be able to use your OpenVidu Enterprise beta deployment.
+Any deployment of OpenVidu Enterprise beta (releases 2.19.0 and 2.20.0 for now) will automatically stop working.
+A final release version of OpenVidu Enterprise edition will be available for you to deploy before this happens.
+We will notify through all our official channels when the moment comes.
 </div>
 </div>